 The Dallas Seminary was founded with the explicit purpose of training expository preachers, Bible teachers, and missionaries.
 To this end, attention is given to the courses which provide material for "preaching the word."
 Extensive courses are offered involving three years of Systematic Theology, four years of Greek, four years of English Bible Exposition, and three years of Hebrew.
-These courses, added to the other standard courses of a seminary curriculum, provide a trainaured to the other standard, the aim of the Seminary is to send men forth with evangelistic zeal to minister in all parts of the world, therefore special emphasis is placed on the great missionary undertaking set forth by Christ in His worldis placed on the great miles week is devoted to a Missions Conference each spring wide commission.
+These courses, added to the other standard courses of a seminary curriculum, provide a training second to none.
+In addition, the aim of the Seminary is to send men forth with evangelistic zeal to minister in all parts of the world, therefore special emphasis is placed on the great missionary undertaking set forth by Christ in His worldwide commission.
 An entire week is devoted to a Missions Conference each spring at which outstanding missionary leaders speak.
 A Christian Workers Conference is also scheduled each fall in connection with the W. H. Griffith Memorial Lectureship as an aid to pastors.